Kodular/Documentation/docs/components/media/video-player.md

     |ms|`number`|

-Seeks to the requested time (specified in milliseconds) in the video.
+_Seeks to the requested time (specified in milliseconds) in the video.
 If the video is paused, the frame shown will not be updated by the seek.
-The player can jump only to key frames in the video, so seeking to times that differ by short intervals may not actually move to different frames.
+The player can jump only to key frames in the video, so seeking to times that differ by short intervals may not actually move to different frames._

 ### Start

 [[Method('Video Player', 'Start', false)]]

-Starts playback of the video.
+_Starts playback of the video._

 ### Stop

 [[Method('Video Player', 'Stop', false)]]

-Resets to start of video and pauses it if video was playing.
+_Resets to start of video and pauses it if video was playing._

 ## Properties

 ### Show Controls

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Video Player', 'Show Controls')]]